World Famous Santa Monica Pier Pacific Wheel Will Present a Special “ZITO HELLAS” Light Show on March 25, 2021

 The special light show is jointly sponsored by the United Hellenic American Societies (UHAS) and the Greek Heritage Society (GHS) of Southern California.

-If you deconstruct Greece, you will, in the end, see an olive tree, a grapevine, and a boat remain.
-That is, with as much, you reconstruct her.”SANTA MONICA, CALIFORNIA, UNITED STATES, March 23, 2021 /EINPresswire.com/ -- The United Hellenic American Societies (UHAS) of California and the Greek Heritage Society (GHS) of Southern California are jointly sponsoring a special light show that will be presented at the world-famous Santa Monica Pier Pacific Wheel on the evening of March 25, 2021.
+If you deconstruct Greece, you will in the end see an olive tree, a grapevine, and a boat remain.
+That is, with as much, you reconstruct her.”SANTA MONICA, CALIFORNIA, UNITED STATES, March 25, 2021 /EINPresswire.com/ -- The United Hellenic American Societies (UHAS) of California and the Greek Heritage Society (GHS) of Southern California are jointly sponsoring a special light show that will be presented at the world-famous Santa Monica Pier Pacific Wheel on the evening of March 25, 2021.

 — Odysseas Elytis

 The special light show is titled “ZITO HELLAS” and is being created by a local Greek-owned company ENKI Technologies based in Santa Monica CA. “As a Greek, it is an honor to create this special light show for the 200th anniversary of Greek Independence” says ENKI President Nektar Baziotis.
-“The specially created “ZITO HELLAS” light show will broadcast to the world the significance of the day”.
+“The specially created light show “ZITO HELLAS” will broadcast to the world the significance of the day & the vital human right of freedom!
+The will of a nation for independence inspires generations ahead”.

 Soaring 130 feet above the Pacific Ocean, the Pacific Wheel at the Santa Monica Pier features more than 160,000 LED lights.
 “With the Pacific Wheel over the water, the ZITO HELLAS light show will be a thrilling and truly memorable experience,” says GHS Shelly Papadopoulos.
 “We are happy to partner with UHAS to make this special tribute to the Heroes of 1821 commemorating the 200th Anniversary of Greek Independence.”